SQL Server COUNT() and Effective Row Counting

 What is the SQL Server COUNT() function

-In SQL Server, the COUNT() function brings the number of table rows according to the definite criteria.
+In SQL Server, the COUNT() function returns the number of table rows according to the definite criteria.

 The function is mostly used with the SELECT statement.
 The data type it returns is INT.

-The COUNT() function has been supported in SQL Server since 2008, and it is also supported in Azure SQL Database, Azure SQL Managed Instance, Azure Synapse Analytics, Analytics Platform System (PDW), SQL Endpoint in Microsoft Fabric, and Warehouse in Microsoft Fabric.
+The COUNT() function is supported in SQL Server, as well as in Azure SQL Database, Azure SQL Managed Instance, Azure Synapse Analytics, Analytics Platform System (PDW), SQL Endpoint in Microsoft Fabric, and Warehouse in Microsoft Fabric.

 Syntax of the COUNT() function